aws-samples/rds-postgres-upgrade/README.md

 5. Update environment variables in the shell script *[rds_psql_patch.sh]*, if required (optional)

 6. Identify minor or major upgrade path.
-Below is an example AWS CLI command for RDS PostgreSQL 14.9.
+Below is an example AWS CLI command to identify appropriate upgrade path for RDS PostgreSQL 14.9

       ```
             aws rds describe-db-engine-versions \